timwaters/birthday-sprint/_posts/static/01-01-0100-locations.md

 ## Salt Lake City

-_this is not a bona fide organized thing, but if you want to hack on OSM together we can hang out in my OSM Basement(tm)._
+_this is not a bona fide organized thing, but if you want to hack on OSM together we can hang out in my OSM Basement™ or on the OSM Porch™._

-* @mvexel's home / back yard
+* @mvexel's home OSM Basement™ / Porch™
 * Date: August 10
 * Time: 10 - 4 ish
 * Where: ping @mvexel for details